perseas/Pyrseas/docs/dbextend.rst

      - c15

-The specification file lists each schema, and within it, each table to be enhanced.
+The specification file lists each schema, and within it, each table to be augmented.
 Under each table the following values are recognized:

  - audit_trails: This indicates that audit trail columns are to be added to the table, e.g., a timestamp column recording when a row